ChaseCares/AirGradient-InfluxDB/README.md

 - Added a calibration offset for temperature, the calibration value is subtracted from the reading
 - Added the ability to update the database and display independently
 - Added the ability to control the timings of all features independently
-- Added MQTT, with Home Assistant autodiscovery
+- Added MQTT, with Home Assistant Auto-Discovery
 - Added ability to easily enable/disable Wi-Fi, MQTT and influxDB